 The vendor or exporter (the person or company that sold you the goods) should give you a sales receipt or invoice that describes the goods in detail and shows the purchase price.

 The vendor or exporter should also provide you with a certificate of origin so the goods may qualify for lower duty rates, such as those outlined in the North American Free Trade Agreement (NAFTA), or the Canada-Israel Free Trade, Agreement (CIFTA).

 For details, see Tariff Treatments.

 As an importer, you have to keep books and records to substantiate what goods you imported, the quantities, the prices you paid, and the goods' origin.
-You have to keep records in Canada, in either paper or electronic format, for six years after the year you import the goods.
+You have to keep records in Canada, in either paper or electronic format, for six years following the importation of the goods.
 If you want to keep your records outside Canada, you have to get our written approval.

 Even if a customs broker carries out customs activities on your behalf, you should also keep the records on your premises.
 As the importer, you are responsible for all records on reporting, releasing, accounting for, and paying for goods, as well as any later adjustments.

 For more details, see Memorandum D17-1-21, Maintenance of Records and Books in Canada by Importers.